An exciting approach to theoretical spectroscopy

 \subsection{\Acrshort*{svlo} in the \acrshort*{bse}}

 Precise \gls{bse} calculations require high-quality \gls{gs} calculations as a starting point.
 This is particularly challenging for systems with strong \gls{soc}, where convergence typically requires a large number of unoccupied states, $N_{\mathrm{unocc}}$.
-The \gls{svlo} basis, introduced in \cref{sec:New_SVLO_GS}, achieves convergence of \gls{gs} calculations with $N_{\mathrm{unocc}}$ reduced by orders of magnitude compared to the conventional \gls{sv} basis.
-We extend this concept to \gls{bse} calculations by consistently implementing both planewave and momentum matrix elements in the \gls{svlo} basis. \cref{fig:svlo_bse_cspbi3} illustrates the impact of the two basis sets on a representative \gls{bse} calculation by showing the exciton binding energy of $\gamma$-CsPbI$_3$ as a function of $N{_\text{unocc}}$.
+The \gls{svlo} basis, introduced in \cref{sec:New_SVLO_GS}, achieves convergence of \gls{gs} calculations with a number of orders of magnitude smaller compared to the conventional \gls{sv} basis.
+We extend this concept to \gls{bse} calculations by consistently implementing both planewave and momentum matrix elements in the \gls{svlo} basis. \cref{fig:svlo_bse_cspbi3} illustrates the impact of the two basis sets on a representative \gls{bse} calculation by showing the binding energy of the lowest exciton in $\gamma$-CsPbI$_3$ as a function of $N{_\mathrm{unocc}}$.
 The \gls{svlo} basis exhibits a substantially faster convergence, reaching the target accuracy with substantially fewer unoccupied states.